survivejs/webpack-book/manuscript/building_with_webpack/06_separating_css.md

 leanpub-end-insert
 ```

+W> You should **not** use `ExtractTextPlugin` for development configuration.
+In addition to slowing it down, it won't work with Hot Module Replacement (HMR).
+Inline the assets there for better development experience.

+### Connecting with Configuration

-Connect the function with our configuration:
+Connect the function with our configuration as below:

 **webpack.config.js**